Universal (act): Poland and Lithuania

 Universals were issued by the kings and governing authorities of the Kingdom of Poland and the Polish–Lithuanian Commonwealth.
 In the Commonwealth, a universal could be a letter from the king read publicly to address significant events or a legal act by the king related to economic, military or religious matters.
 Universals were also routinely used to call the szlachta to assemble for a Sejm, or to report for pospolite ruszenie (or common levy).
 Universals could also be issued by high officials of the Commonwealth, like hetmans commanding military forces or voievodes overseeing a voivodeship.
 One of the most significant universals was the Uniwersał Połaniecki issued by Tadeusz Kościuszko in 1794, which proclaimed the end of serfdom.

 Ukraine

 In Ukrainian history, Universals has been used as a name for the act issued by the authorities.
 The main purpose of the Universal was to inform the people of the important decisions taken by the authorities.
 Thus, Universal is sometimes used interchangeably with Declaration.

 Cossack times

 The seal of Hetman Havrylo Krutnevych attached to 1603 Universal.

 Between the sixteenth and eighteenth centuries, the Universals were issued by the Cossack leadership, such as Hetmans, other members of Starshyna (Cossack nobility) and Polkovnyks.

 Ukraine People's Republic

-In 1917-1918 four Universals were issued by Central Council of Ukraine, the leading body of the short-lived Ukrainian People's Republic.
+In 1917–1918 four Universals were issued by the Central Council of Ukraine, the leading body of the short-lived Ukrainian People's Republic.
 These documents marked the main stages of the development of the nascent Ukrainian state, from the proclamation of its autonomy to the declaration of full independence.